 Thanks for reading this post on where to see giant tortoises in the Seychelles.

-It truly is a remarkable experience to see these creatures in real life.
+It truly is a remarkable experience to see these creatures in real life and definitely feels unreal.

 If you’re visiting the Seychelles then seeing the giant tortoises is something you just have to do as they are so rare and can only be seen in a few places in the whole world.